wp-plugins/sabines-zoom-gallery/readme.txt

 == Description ==

 Have a nice inner zoom on your gallery images.
 It shows only the images, no clickable thumbs, and shows an inner zoom onmouseover.

-This is my first plugin, originally build for a customer who couldn't find a gallery plugin that fitted his needs exactly: no gallery of thumbnails that should be clicked on, this is just a list of the large images that have an inner zoom to the full image.

-I used the jQuery plugin Image Zoom by elevate zoom for the inner zoom effect (see http://www.elevateweb.co.uk/image-zoom/examples#inner-zoom) .
+The zoom effect depends heavily on the resolution of the image you have uploaded; a bigger original gives a better zoom effect.

 In this second release there is one configuration option: you can add the parameter 'showsize' and the desired size (thumbnail, medium or large) to the shortcode.

 If you want to use this gallery, simply use the [sabineszoom] shortcode in your post or page, or add `<?php echo do_shortcode('[sabineszoom]'); ?>` within the loop, to your template.
 By default the 'large' image is used, if you want the 'medium' or 'thumbnail' to show, add the parameter 'showsize' like so: `[sabineszoom showsize=medium]`.
 Valid options are **thumbnail**, **medium** and **large**.

+This is my first plugin, originally build for a customer who couldn't find a gallery plugin that fitted his needs exactly: no gallery of thumbnails that should be clicked on, this is just a list of the images attached to a post or page that have an inner zoom to the full image.

+I used the jQuery plugin Image Zoom by elevate zoom for the inner zoom effect (see http://www.elevateweb.co.uk/image-zoom/examples#inner-zoom) .

 Please let me know if you need help or have a feature request.